qinbatista/PythonServer/Application/GameAliya/documentation/Manager/AccountManager.md

 The Account Manager is responsible for handling requests pertaining to the user's account information.
 Handles requests for logging in as well as binding accounts.

-See the General Server documentation for more information on request format.
+See the General Server documentation for more information on request and response format.

 ## API Documentation and Sample Requests